daBatmanCoder/ArnaconJ/README.md

    `Price` is the Subscription price paid every `Duration` days, `Currency` to pay (iDeal is supported with EUR).

 ***
+***

+ ## Example

+The `InitAppWeb2` class is provided as a conceptual example to illustrate how Web2 applications can interact with blockchain technologies using the Cellact SDK.
+This class demonstrates a series of operations from initializing network connections to executing blockchain transactions, all within a synchronous, step-by-step execution model typical in Web2 environments.

+### Synchronous Process Execution

+The use of `Scanner` and user input prompts in `InitAppWeb2` is deliberate:

+**Process Synchronization**: The `Scanner` lines act as breakpoints, ensuring that each step is completed before proceeding to the next.
+This is crucial in blockchain interactions where operations depend on the successful completion of previous steps (e.g., a transaction must be mined before its effects can be observed).

+### Step-by-Step Guide

+1. **Initialization** ( cloudFunctions are now under Utils)

+    - Initializes the Web3 service with the Mumbai test network configuration.
+    - Sets up the configuration for the service provider.
+    - Instantiates the cloud functions service.

+        ```java
+        this.Web3Service = new Web3AJ(new Network("mumbai"));
+        configServiceProvider = new configServiceProvider("test2.cellact.nl");
+        cloudFunctions = new cloudFunctions();
+        ```

+2. **Shop CID Retrieval and Display**

+    - Uses the `cloudFunctions` service to retrieve the CID for the shop associated with the configured service provider.
+    - Displays the shop CID, which is used to fetch content from IPFS.

+        ```java
+        String shopCID = cloudFunctions.getShopCID(configServiceProvider.getServiceProviderName());
+        ```

+3. **IPFS Content Fetch and Display**   ( 2 + 3 are now together)

+    - Retrieves content from IPFS using the shop CID and displays the content.

+        ```java
+        String ipfsContent = Web3AJ.fetchStoreFromIPFS(shopCID);
+        ```

+4. **User Interaction for Package Selection**

+    - Prompts the user to select a package and validates the selection against the available packages in the IPFS content- that correspondes to the store packages.

+        ```java
+        Scanner scanner = new Scanner(System.in);
+        System.out.println("Enter package you want: ");
+        String packageNum = scanner.nextLine();
+        boolean isValid = Utils.isValidPackage(packageNum, ipfsContent);
+        System.out.println("Package validated? " + isValid);
+        ```

+5. **Payment URL Generation**

+    - If the package selection is valid, generates a payment URL for the selected package.

+        ```java
+        String url = Utils.getPaymentURL(this.Web3Service.wallet.getPublicKey(), packageNum, ipfsContent);
+        ```
+***
+(Remark) Between those steps there should be a waiting time in order to complete the registration of the user and be able to retrieve the ENS.
+***

+6. **User ENS Retrieval**

+    - Retrieves the ENS name associated with the user's public key - Only after the payment and google as been completed(before this step there should be a wait of 10-20 seconds)

+        ```java
+        String ens = cloudFunctions.getUserENS(this.Web3Service.wallet.getPublicKey());
+        ```

+7. **Message Signing**

+    - Demonstrates signing a message with the user's private key- signing using hash protcol- SHA3

+        ```java
+        String message = "9c71ab46-370b-40f6-8235-bf1b03da1867"; // Example message
+        String signed = Web3Service.signMessage(message);
+        ```

+### Important Considerations

+- **Security**: Always ensure sensitive operations, especially those involving private keys and signatures, are handled securely.
+Avoid exposing private keys in your application code.

+- **Asynchronous Nature of Blockchain**: While this example uses a synchronous approach for simplicity - thus between steps you may want to consider to make some checking to the blockchain before continuing

+***
 ****
 *****